samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 };
 ```

-Whenever error is encountered in your application, the appropriate error handler is called.
+Whenever an error is encountered in your application, the appropriate error handler is called.
 If an error not defined above occurs, the last handler you declared, `restifyError`, will catch it.

 ### Wrapping Up